mroam/chordlifter/Texty-is-focus/out/production/Texty-is-focus/README.md

 # Things to decide:
-if [Am Bm} are in one bracket, is that one chord or two???
+if {Am Bm} are in one bracket enclosure, is that one "chord" or two???

 ( c d e fh )